SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 - **2025-06-04:** Project charter created.
 Decided to focus on landing page and tool placeholders first.
 All styles/themes must be ready before feature work.
 - **2025-06-04:** Initialized git, created private GitHub repo, and pushed code.
 Local development and private remote workflow established.
 Will make public and enable GitHub Pages when ready.
 - **2025-06-04:** Implemented global MUI backdrop blur (1.5px) for all modals/drawers.
 Fixed main menu button overflow on mobile.
 Footer now includes copyright, navigation, GitHub, and support links, and is fully responsive.
+- **2025-06-04:** **MAJOR MIGRATION** - Migrated from custom hash-based routing to React Router (BrowserRouter) for professional URL handling.
+Updated all navigation components (Header, Footer, Home) to use React Router Link components.
+Configured GitHub Pages SPA support with 404.html redirect handling.
+Removed legacy Router.tsx component.
+All URLs now use clean paths (e.g., `/about` instead of `#about`). **MIGRATION COMPLETE** - Application is now ready for GitHub Pages deployment with professional routing.
+- **2025-06-04:** **LOGO & FAVICON UPDATE** - Updated application logo throughout the app.
+Implemented new quizzard-logo.png in header, footer, and favicon.
+Added PWA manifest.json with proper icon configuration.
+Enhanced favicon meta tags with multiple sizes for better browser support and optimal space usage.
+Fixed mobile responsiveness issues after router migration.

 ---